-BASE Cognitive Stress Monitoring During Bug Inspection
+BASE Cognitive State Monitoring During Bug Inspection

 The main hypothesis of the BASE project is to research software bugs in a new perspective using neuroscience, physiological response and software reliability engineering in a tight interdisciplinary approach to understand the brain mechanisms involved in error making and error discovery, focusing on software programming and code inspection activities, and evaluate the possibilities of using the findings to improve software quality through a new comprehensive biofeedback augmented software engineering approach.